odkq/awp34s/BUILDING.md

 Building awp34s from source
 ===========================

-There is a Makefile that download the dependencies:
+There is a Makefile that:

-  - gradle
+  - Downloads gradle
-  - the original WP 34s code from SVN
+  - Download the original WP 34s code from SVN

-Patches the C code (see app/src/main/cpp/PATCH) and prepares the cpp/ directory for compilation, then call gradle to build the .apk
+  - Patches the C code (see app/src/main/cpp/PATCH)+
+  - Prepares the cpp/ directory for compilation
+  - Call gradle to build the .apk

 Linux distribution dependencies
 -------------------------------